Logo

 The Three Chimneys

-Day 6: Glen Coe & Return to Edinburgh
+Day 6: Glen Coe, Eilean Donan & Return to Edinburgh

-Traverse massacre glens to cap your Edinburgh Highlands itinerary 6 days.
+Traverse massacre glens and visit Scotland's most photographed castle to cap your Edinburgh Highlands itinerary 6 days.

 Glen Coe